OctopusDeploy/docs/docs/shared-content/scripts/environment-permissions-report.include.md

             }
         }

-        if ($scopedRole.TenantIds.Length -gt 0 -and $newPermission.TenantIds.Length -le 0)
+        if ($scopedRole.TenantIds.Length -gt 0 -and $newPermission.Tenants.Length -le 0)
         {
             Write-OctopusVerbose "The role is scoped to tenants, but none of the tenants are assigned to $($project.Name).
 This user role does not apply to this project."